MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 2. From the home screen select, **Start with data** > **Upload an Excel file**.
 3. Select **Select from device** and navigate to the location where your Excel file is saved and upload it.
 4. When the table is created, select a column name or the table name to edit the properties to suit your needs.
-5. Select **Row ownership** and choose how you want to manage row owership.
+5. Select **Row ownership** and choose how you want to manage row ownership.
 6. When you're done, select **Create app**.

 ### known issue